 Building on the internationally recognised expertise of both our Departments of Language and Linguistics, and our Department of Literature, Film and Theatre Studies, our MA Audiovisual and Literary Translation course will allow you to further specialise in literature and literary translation, audiovisual translation, and general translation.
 We combine translation theory with practice, allowing you to develop an in-depth understanding of the linguistic, stylistic, and cultural aspects of translation.
 You will develop your own personal translation skills, allowing you to translate a literary work accurately and creatively from one language to another for your dissertation.

-Our course is offered with the combination of English and one of Arabic, French, German, Italian, Portuguese and Spanish.
+Our course is offered with the combination of English and one of Arabic, French, German, Japanese, Italian, Portuguese and Spanish.
 You can be a native or near-native speaker of any of these languages, as you learn to translate to and from both languages.
 You work with native speakers in developing your ability to move accurately and quickly between your chosen language and English.

 Explore our hands-on, practical modules in the Department of Language and Linguistics, including:

 We are a leading UK university for language and linguistics research (REF 2014), a place where talented students become part of an academic community in which the majority of research is rated ‘world-leading’ or ‘internationally excellent’, placing us firmly within the top 10 departments in the UK (REF 2014).

 Our Department of Literature, Film, and Theatre Studies is ranked among the top 200 departments in the world (QS World University Rankings, 2017).
 We are also ranked 13th in the UK for Linguistics in the QS World University Rankings by Subject (2020).

 If you want a global outlook, are interested in human communication, and want to study for a degree with real-world practical value in a world-class department, welcome to Essex.